Drew19980118/ELITE/README.md

 * Download the ``CnDbpedia.spo`` from [here](https://drive.google.com/drive/folders/1mLl6HrxtuXOffnKrHQK4Q40tMgspMyCP?usp=sharing), and save it to the ``brain/kgs/`` directory.
 * Optional - Download the datasets for evaluation from [here](https://drive.google.com/drive/folders/1mLl6HrxtuXOffnKrHQK4Q40tMgspMyCP?usp=sharing), unzip and place them in the ``datasets/`` directory.

-The directory tree of BMOC-KEPLM:
+The directory tree of ELITE:
 ```
 BMOC-KEPLM
 ├── brain